Let’s take a look at these two product types individually and explore some of the key differences between them.

 - There may be conditions and exclusions, such as not being able to make a claim if you are self-employed or work part-time, have a pre-existing medical condition or are above a certain age.

 - This kind of policy only provides cover for mortgage expenses, and would generally not cover the policyholder for other expenses that might arise if they become unable to work or if they pass away.

 - It’s not the same as lender’s mortgage insurance.

 Moneysmart advises that sales staff may sometimes “try to pressure you” into purchasing CCI like mortgage protection insurance, and that it’s worth thinking carefully about whether you need it before you commit to a policy.

 How do I get mortgage protection insurance?

-This kind of policy is often sold to homeowners by the lender when they take out their mortgage.
-Some lenders may offer their own mortgage protection insurance policies, but it’s also commonly sold by lenders on behalf of a separate insurer.
+This kind of policy is sometimes sold by lenders to homeowners when they take out a mortgage.
+Some lenders may offer their own mortgage protection insurance policies, but it can also be sold by lenders on behalf of a separate insurer.

 Key differences between mortgage protection insurance and life insurance